Save the Date: Get Into Your Sanctuary Day!

 Visitors can also experience the lush kelp forests and mysterious sea caves of the Channel Islands on a kayak tour or fishing charter, or by scuba diving, snorkeling, or boating.
 If you don't want to get your feet wet, dive into the sanctuary on the mainland at our partner visitor centers.

-Take the opportunity to explore another west coast sanctuary through a live ship-to-shore telecast with scientists and educators aboard the Exploration Vessel (E/V) Nautilus held at Anacapa School in Santa Barbara on Saturday, August 12th from noon 1pm PDT.
+Take the opportunity to explore another west coast sanctuary through a live ship-to-shore telecast with scientists and educators aboard the Exploration Vessel (E/V) Nautilus held at the Santa Barbara Public Library on Saturday, August 12th at 12 p.m.
+PDT.

 The sanctuary will also be holding an island cleanup event with local tourism partners on August 11th to heighten awareness about responsible recreation and sustainable tourism opportunities in sanctuaries.

 The rich diversity of marine life in the deep and remote waters of Cordell Bank is something very view people get to see up close.
-For Get into Your Sanctuary Day, we’re bringing it to you!
-Explore the sanctuary with scientists and educators aboard the Exploration Vessel (E/V) Nautilus through live ship-to-shore telecasts taking place at the California Academy of Sciences at 11 a.m. and 12 p.m.
+For Get into Your Sanctuary Day, we're bringing it to you!
+Explore the sanctuary with scientists and educators aboard the Exploration Vessel (E/V) Nautilus through live ship-to-shore telecasts taking place at the California Academy of Sciences at 11:50 a.m and 12:50 p.m.
 PDT.
-In addition, througout the days surrounding Get Into Your Sanctuary Day, anyone can tune in at nautiluslive.org to watch the live stream of seafloor explorations as the vessel continues along Cordell Bank.
+In addition, throughout the days surrounding Get Into Your Sanctuary Day, anyone can tune in at nautiluslive.org to watch the live stream of seafloor explorations as the vessel continues along Cordell Bank.

 More information about the 2017 Nautilus expedition along the West Coast this summer is available here.